ConcealNetwork/wCCX/README.md

 wCCX stands for Wrapped Conceal and is simply an ERC20/BEP20 token that represents the real Conceal $CCX on the Ethereum and Binance Smart Chain ecosystems.
 One $wCCX equals one $CCX.

-The purpose of $wCCX is simple, to create a privacy protected gateway from ETH and BSC ecosystems.
+The purpose of $wCCX is simple, to create a privacy protected gateway from other chains' ecosystems.

 Official Site: https://conceal.network/